 A number of supportive and cognitive-behavioral approaches have been developed for treatment of BPD and have been tested in randomized controlled trials (Blum et al., 2002; Giesen-Bloo et al., 2006; Linehan, 1993; Rockland, 1992; Tyrer et al., 2004).
 Of these, DBT comes closest to DDP and has the most established track record (Linehan et al., 1991).
 Both DBT and DDP emphasize on-going clinical supervision of therapists and clear patient expectations, limits, and boundaries.
-Moreover, both attempt to establish links between stressors, emotions, and maladaptive or self-destructive behaviors.
+Moreover, both attempt to establish links between stressors, feelings, and maladaptive or self-destructive behaviors.

 However, there are important differences between DDP and DBT.
 They differ in their theoretical models of BPD pathology, goals of treatment, mechanisms for change, specific techniques, and therapist stance.
 Whereas DBT hypothesizes that BPD is a disorder of emotion regulation with inadequate control of negative emotions; DDP hypothesizes that BPD is a disorder of emotion processing and that both negative and positive emotions are healthy and adaptive.
-Whereas the DBT therapist explores interpersonal issues for the purpose of identifying problem areas and teaching new skills, the DDP therapist explores interpersonal issues for the purpose of remediating specific neuroaffective capacities and healing embedded badness.
+Whereas the DBT therapist explores interpersonal issues for the purpose of identifying problem areas and teaching new skills, the DDP therapist explores interpersonal issues for the purpose of remediating specific neuroaffective capacities.
 Whereas the stance of the DBT therapist is that of an advisor, coach, and cheerleader, the DDP therapist avoids (as much as possible) imposing his/her own values or meanings.

 Moreover, DDP is far less directive than DBT.
-DDP explicitly avoids advice, validation, problem-solving, or suggestions, and attempts to encourage a sense of ownership within patients for their treatment and recovery.
+DDP explicitly avoids advice, validation, encouragement, problem-solving, or suggestions.
 A study by Karno and Longabaugh (2005) indicated that the outcome of alcoholic patients with moderate or high reactance is strongly and negatively related to the degree of therapist directiveness.
 Patients who have a co-occurring substance use disorder or those having narcissistic or antisocial traits may particularly benefit from less directive approaches.